HKO-WHL-Sums-Seattle-Vancouver

 |40

-Referees — Kevin Bennett, Sean Raphael.
-Linesmen — Nick Bilko, Spencer Lockert.
+Referees — Brett Iverson, Troy Paterson.
+Linesmen — Nick Albinati, Nathan Van Oosten.